All Pro cameras (with cooler) need to be connected to an external 11-15v power supply to image.

-ASI2600MC Pro uses Sony’s latest back-illuminated IMX571 APS-C format sensor with a native 16-bit ADC.
-It is the color version of the ASI2600MM Pro.
-It has an impressive range of features that make it a popular choice for astrophotographer.
-Here are some of the reasons why:
+ASI2600MM Pro uses Sony’s latest back-illuminated IMX571 APS-C format native 16-bit ADC sensor.
+It’s one of the most anticipated astronomy cameras of 2021.
+Here is some of the reasons why:

 Native 16bit ADC:

-As one of the few CMOS astronomy cameras with 16-bit ADC on the market, ASI2600MC Pro was conceived having in mind the optimal characteristics for astrophotography.
+As one of the few CMOS astronomy cameras with 16-bit ADC on the market, ASI2600MM Pro was conceived having in mind the optimal characteristics for astrophotography.
 This 16bit ADC is not a CCD 16bit ADC.
 It can really achieve a dynamic range output of 14 stop, which will significantly improve the image sharpness and contrast, and also create smoother and more natural contrast transitions (as well as colour gradients when using different types of filters).

 Sony’s back-illuminated CMOS image sensor improves the sensitivity and noise reduction – the key factors to enhancing image quality.
 It does this by radically realigning the fundamental pixel structure from front-illumination to back-illumination, while still retaining the advantages of CMOS image sensors such as low power consumption and high-speed operation.